-Both employees and employers benefit from telecommuting, but what’s driving this paradigm shift are the actual workers.
-Working remotely still has a significant appeal for employees and enterprises have taken notice.
+Employees and employers benefit from telecommuting, but the actual workers drive this paradigm shift.
+Working remotely still has a significant appeal for employees, and enterprises have taken notice.

 From an employer’s standpoint, working remotely can save enterprises approximately $2,000 per employee over a period of a year.
 Further, there’s the added benefit of lower attrition rates and increased productivity.

 According to Nicholas Bloom, Professor of Economics at Stanford University, working remotely can increase productivity by 1/3.
 It’s suggested that this could be due to a quieter and less distracting environment away from the office.

 Further, the other two-thirds can be explained by the fact that most people that worked from home worked more hours.
 They also started earlier, worked until the end of the day, and often took shorter breaks.